TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Get-JcSdkPolicyResult](Get-JcSdkPolicyResult.md)
-This endpoint will return the configuration (policy) results for a specific configuration (policy).
+This endpoint will return the policy results for a specific policy.

 ##### Sample Request
 ```